Support road.cc

 Road racing shoes have stiff, smooth soles that tend to be better for power transmission, with threaded holes for a cleat that stands proud from the shoe and fits into the attachment mechanism on a matching pedal.
 They're efficient and secure, but mastering clipping in with typically single-sided pedals may require some practice.
 Additionally, these shoes are harder to walk in.

-While all the shoes featured here have an RRP of less than £100, keep in mind that deals on cycling shoes fluctuate with the arrival of new models and distributors clearing excess stock.
+All the shoes featured here have an RRP of less than £100 but keep in mind that deals on cycling shoes fluctuate with the arrival of new models and distributors clearing excess stock.
 Keep your eyes peeled, as you may come across opportunities to snag higher-end shoes at discounted prices.
-It's also worth noting that as we publish this buyers guide Wiggle Chain Reaction is selling off all its stock and there are a lot of shoe bargains – we haven't linked to them here because we don't know how long their sites will continue to operate, also what is available in terms of size and colour is pot luck, but if you are in the market for some cheap cycling shoes both Wiggle and Chain Reaction could be worth a look.

 The best cheap cycling shoes: our top picks